Donor-Advised Funds Disadvantages -5 Reasons Why They May Be a Bad Idea

 In addition, there also minimums for amounts of money that can be added in additional contributions.
 Schwab requires $500 or more.
 Vanguard requires a minimum of $5,000 per additional contribution.
 Fidelity has no minimums.

 Administrative fees are charged by the sponsors for running the account.
 This includes operating costs such as legal, accounting, processing, and staff.
-The fees vary based on the sponsoring charity and amount of assets given.
+The fees vary based on the sponsoring charity and the amount of the assets given.

 Money Can Get “Stuck”